tldr-pages/tldr/pages/common/gh-secret.md

 `gh secret list --repo {{owner}}/{{repository}}`

-- Set a secret from `stdin` for the current repository:
+- Set a secret from a file for the current repository:

 `gh secret set {{name}} < {{path/to/file}}`